gklyne/annalist/documents/demo-script.md

 5. [Configure list view and default display](http://annalist.net/media/annallist-configure-default-list-record.mp4) (3m51s) - customize collection content listings and defaults to simplify the entry of new data.
 6. [Using multiple record types](http://annalist.net/media/@@TODO.mp4) (@@TODO)

-Scripts for the above demonstration sequences, to allow the seuqnce to be performed locally, can be found below.
+Scripts for the above demonstration sequences, to allow the operations shown to be performed locally, can be found below.

 The [original 6 minute demonstration screencast](http://annalist.net/media/orig-annalist-demo-music-instrument-catalogue.mp4) can also be downloaded, but this is based on earlier software and differs in several ways from the current software.